iag-geo/psma-admin-bdys/README.md

 - Python 2.7.x with Psycopg2 2.6.x

 ### Missing localities
-Trimming the boundaries to the coastline comes at the cost of losing a small number of bay or estuary based localities (that have very few 'addresses')
+Trimming the boundaries to the coastline requires a small number of bay or estuary based localities (that have very few 'addresses') to be removed.

-The missing localities are:
+These localities are:

 | locality_pid | name | postcode | state | no. of addresses | no. of streets |
 | ------------- | ------------- | ------------- | ------------- | -------------: | -------------: |